Overview: Merger Control

 - ensure access and use of the digital agricultural platform of the combined entity, on fair, reasonable and non-discriminatory terms (Bayer/Monsanto (2018));

-- no exclusivity clause imposed on downstream companies preventing them from purchasing from the combined entity's competitors (Dow/DuPont (2017); Essilor/Luxottica (2018)); and
+- ensure no exclusivity clause imposed on downstream companies preventing them from purchasing from the combined entity’s competitors (Dow/DuPont (2017); Essilor/Luxottica (2018));

-The SAMR/MOFCOM and other Asia-Pacific regulators have in the past imposed stringent remedies where the European Commission has concluded that remedies were not required.
+SAMR and other Asia-Pacific regulators have in the past imposed stringent remedies where the European Commission has concluded that remedies were not required.
 This was the case not only with MOFCOM in the Google/Motorola Mobility case mentioned above, but also with regard to the Microsoft/Nokia case, in which MOFCOM, the KFTC and the TFTC all required their own licensing-based remedies to approve the transaction.
+In 2019, SAMR even imposed remedies on a non-full function joint venture between Zhejiang Garden Bio-chemical High-Tech and Royal DSM – which was particularly noteworthy because without a full-function character, the joint venture was not truly customer-facing, making it hard to understand the potential harm to consumers.

 Moreover, in Seagate/Samsung (2011) and Western Digital/Hitachi (2012) hard-disk drive cases, MOFCOM not only adopted the same structural remedies imposed in the US and EU, but also imposed its unique hold-separate remedy prohibiting operational integration between the merger firms until further approval was given.
-Although the initial waiting periods were indicated to be one year for Seagate/Samsung and two years for Western Digital/Hitachi, MOFCOM in fact did not permit integration of either transaction until October 2015.17 MOFCOM also imposed its hold separate remedies in other foreign-to-foreign transactions in which no other competition regulator imposed conditions, including Marubeni/Gavilon (2013), MediaTek/MStar (2013) and ASE/SPIL (2017).
+Although the initial waiting periods were indicated to be one year for Seagate/Samsung and two years for Western Digital/Hitachi, MOFCOM in fact did not permit integration of either transaction until October 2015.
+28 MOFCOM also imposed its hold-separate remedies in other foreign-to-foreign transactions, in which no other competition regulator imposed conditions, including Marubeni/Gavilon (2013), MediaTek/MStar (2013), ASE/SPIL (2017), TTS/Cargotec (2019) and II-VI/Finisar (2019).

-In addition, it should be noted that in 2018, the SAMR has significantly enhanced its supervision of the behavioural remedies it has imposed in its recent conditional approvals, taking a much more active role and working closely with the monitoring trustees post-closing.
+In addition, starting from 2018, SAMR has significantly enhanced its supervision of the behavioural remedies it has imposed in its recent conditional approvals, taking a much more active role and working closely with the monitoring trustees post-closing.

 The potential for divergence with regard to remedy negotiations again underscores the importance of anticipation and management in coordinating competition filings across multiple jurisdictions for a single filing.
 From filing analysis, to anticipated timelines, to substantive analysis and remedies, successfully navigating merger review by the Asia-Pacific competition regulators requires careful planning, organisation and execution of the utmost order.